 If you’ve read the previous page about the mechanism of triggering, you’ll know that I emphasized the unconscious and automatic nature of the triggering process.
 This is so fast, so unexpected and so distant in its origins that it is hidden even from ourselves.
 The first step in defusing the bomb, then, is to bring the light of awareness to our experience, and to do that with our conscious minds, which are much slower than our unconscious, we need to slow it right down.
 Try to notice exactly what happens when you are triggered, and don’t just brush it all back under the carpet after the incident.
-Of course it’s much easier and possibly safer if you can process your triggers in a workshop situation, or with a loving and understanding partner who is able to trigger you with getting seriously triggered himself.
+Of course it’s much easier and possibly safer if you can process your triggers in a workshop situation, or with a loving and understanding partner who is able to trigger you without getting seriously triggered himself.
 It’s a great help if someone you trust can observe you and remind you of what happened.
 And that’s not always available, but it need not stop you gathering awareness when the triggering happens messily anyway.

 Fighting with yourself not to be triggered just makes you more tense and the explosion worse when it does go off.
 Instead, I suggest you allow yourself to be triggered more easily!
 Let yourself be annoyed, frustrated, upset, not just when something really disastrous happens but at the slightest provocation.
 Allowing yourself to be slightly annoyed will prevent you becoming raging angry, both by releasing pressure and giving you chance to observe yourself before you totally lose control of your behaviour.
 As soon as you can, allow your feelings to arise before they are even so big that they have to be expressed.
 This makes the problem manageable so that you get to work on it.
 You can mop up a dripping tap as you go along but you cannot staunch a full-scale flood.